RohitJangid05/JavaScript/strings/Readme.md

 In JavaScript, a string is a sequence of characters used to represent text.
 Strings can be created using either single quotes ('), double quotes ("), or backticks (`).

-Common String Methods:
+String Methods:

+Length:
-    -Length: string.length - returns the length of the string.
+    string.length - returns the length of the string.

+Concatenation:
-    -Concatenation: string1 + string2 or string1.concat(string2) - combines two strings.
+    string1 + string2 or string1.concat(string2) - combines two strings.

+Access character:
-    -Access character: string[index] - retrieves the character at a specific index.
+    string[index] - retrieves the character at a specific index.

+Substring:
-    -Substring: string.substring(start, end) - extracts part of the string.
+    string.substring(start, end) - extracts part of the string.

+slice:
-    -slice:string.substring(start, end) - extracts part of the string.
+    string.substring(start, end) - extracts part of the string.

+Includes:
-    -Includes: string.includes(substring) - checks if a substring exists in the string.
+    string.includes(substring) - checks if a substring exists in the string.

+Replace:
-    -Replace: string.replace('old', 'new') - replaces a part of the string.
+    string.replace('old', 'new') - replaces a part of the string.

+toUpperCase:
-    -toUpperCase: convert the whole string to uppercase
+    convert the whole string to uppercase

+toLowerCase:
+    convert the whole string to lowercase

+trim:
-    -toLowerCase: convert the whole string to lowercase -trim:The trim() method in JavaScript is used to remove whitespace from both ends of a string.The trim() method does not change the original string.
+    The trim() method in JavaScript is used to remove whitespace from both ends of a string.The trim() method does not change the original string.

-string methods
+split()
+    method is used to split a string into an array of substrings based on a specified separator.
+The original string is unchanged.
+Here's the basic syntax:

 search():
     it is used to search the string in an string it will return the index of the searched element/string return -1 if it no found, it has the power that we can use regular expression i,e console.log(str.search(/javaScript/i))